Are Some Literary Agents Bad? How to Know...

 Sign #1: If they expect you to pay them anything prior to selling your book

-First, if they expect you to pay them anything prior to selling your book for you.
+The first sign that something is amiss if they expect you to pay them anything prior to selling your book for you.
 The standard financial arrangement in the United States and really all of North America between literary agents and authors is that literary agents take a 15% commission of all of the sales they negotiate for you.

 So if someone proposes a different arrangement, especially one where you are expected to pay them upfront, I would approach it very skeptically.
 I’m not saying it’s inherently a predatorial situation, but it very well may be because it is not the standard way that things are done.
+In most instances, someone asking for money upfront goes on the list of literary agents to avoid.

 Sign #2: Check out the agent’s history